 There is a societal need for improvements in plastic manufacturing and materials from a sustainable environmental perspective.
 The full lifecycle of plastic production, usage, and subsequent waste disposal must be considered.
 Additive Manufacturing offers the potential to print on demand and at site, reducing the pollution that results from plastic transportation and production.
 Sustainable 3D Printing materials allow integration of natural renewable fibers and polymers derived from crops or recycled feedstock.
 The application of compostable materials in 3D Printing has the potential to revolutionize product manufacturing and improve environmental conditions.

 With the goal of reducing waste generation, ALT utilizes 3D Printing materials including recyclable plastics and composites that are sustainable for the earth.
-We employ a number of different natural fibers in printer filament such as Hemp, flax/linen, silk, and wood.
+We employ a number of different natural fibers and hydro-gels in printer filament such as Hemp, flax/linen, silk, agar, porcine, silicone, and wood.
+Our bio mimetic material application is what makes us stand out from other 3D printing companies.
 ALT offers filaments composed of recycled PET (from bottles) and ABS (from cars).
 Below is a list of products from manufacturers that have been pursuing green material solutions suitable for 3D printing.
 Select the manufacturer's name to be forwarded to the product page.

 Refilament.com Recycled PET Bottles

 3D4MAKERS.com PLA + 10% HEMP Fibers